Rflct

 Our approach

-We start from the top, not from the bottom.
-Instead of optimizing individual price margins, we first understand the entire pricing landscape: how customers perceive price in the category, where thresholds lie, and what drives acceptance versus resistance.
-We combine monadic price measurement with observed transaction data to calibrate models against reality.
-Price elasticity is one of several tools, not the starting point.
+We start from the top, not the bottom.
+Instead of optimizing individual price margins, we first understand the full price landscape: how customers perceive price in the category, where the thresholds lie, what drives acceptance versus resistance.
+We combine monadic price measurements with observed transaction data to calibrate demand elasticity against reality.
+When trade-offs need quantifying, we use conjoint analysis with HB estimation at individual level and MaxDiff to identify which product attributes drive willingness to pay.
+TURF optimization complements with the assortment perspective.

 Deliverables